Vladislav-Burhovetskiy/photoland/README.md

     - the avatar is replaced by the username;
     - if the name is longer than 9 characters, the last characters are replaced by "...";
     - the login button is replaced by logout;
+    - login | logout is made using LocalStorage;
     - logout immediately redirects to the login form page;

 5. The shopping cart: